MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming was used to help launch the first nuclear weapons during World War II.
+Programming was invented by a woman named Ada Lovelace!